kelfra/muxly/docs/development/connectors.md

 }
 ```

-### Authentication Support

-The system supports multiple authentication methods:

-- **OAuth**: For GA4 and HubSpot with token refresh
-- **Service Account**: For Google Cloud services
-- **API Key**: For simpler authentication flows
-- **Custom Authentication**: Via plugin extensions

-### Data Transformation
+### ConnectorData Structure

-Each connector is responsible for transforming source-specific data formats into a standardized `ConnectorData` structure:
+Data returned from connectors is wrapped in a standardized `ConnectorData` structure:

 ```rust
 pub struct ConnectorData {